Leadership for a Better World

 Rooted in the Social Change Model of Leadership Development, Shepherd’s leadership certificate is designed to increase the capacity of students to become effective change agents.
 In addition to building resumes and professional skills, those who complete the program will receive a certificate at Student Recognition Day and graduation honor cords.

 Participants are challenged to develop consciousness of self, others, and our greater society by focusing on the eight core values of the Social Change Model.
-To earn your certificate, you must attend nine workshops (Introduction to the Social Change Model + one workshop for each of the “C”s listed below) and complete reflections for each utilizing the Leadership for a Better World Curriculums module of RamPulse.
+To earn your certificate, you must participate in nine workshops (Introduction to the Social Change Model + one workshop for each of the “C”s listed below) and complete reflections for each on RamPulse.

 To enroll in the Leadership Certificate Curriculum, start by fill out the interest form on RamPulse here!